DimaKosy/MusicVisuals/README.md

 - To start the visual demonstration: press the spacebar (space key) once
 - To restart: press the spacebar again

-*The scenes automatically changes during playback (see 'How It Works - Playback Control')*
+*The scenes automatically change during playback (see 'How It Works - Playback Control')*

 ## Project Members
 - C21376161 Dmytro Kosynskyy [@DimaKosy](https://github.com/DimaKosy)